xhhlzy/IR-Hunter/README.md

-# Attention-Guided Multi-Scale Convolution for IRDrop Estimation in VLSI Designs
+# Attention-Guided Multi-Scale Convolution for IRDrop Estimation in VLSI Designs (IR-Hunter)